 1) Have an attitude of acceptance

-Before you start our guided medittion for ADHD, tell yourself that you are new to this and that you will go slowly, being accepting, and that you will progress over time.
+If you want to meditate with ADHD, start by telling yourself that you are new to this and that you will go slowly, being accepting, and that you will progress over time.
 (Meditation is not a magic pill.
 It takes times).

 Next, and this goes for everyone but especially those with ADHD, you need to accept the fact that your mind will not be perfect.
 In my lessons many of my students tell me that they think they are doing it wrong because their mind is busy.
 Newsflash, most everyone has a busy mind these days.
 Meditation will not immediately quieten your mind.
 If you experience thoughts, that’s fine.
 It’s a practice.
 The more you practice the better you will get.

 Also, know when you will not be able to meditate.
-I fully believe (and from experience with my students, I have seen) that there are certain times when a person with ADHD simply cannot meditate.
+I fully believe (and from experience with my students, I have seen) that there are certain times when it is impossible to meditate with ADHD.
 If you’re mind is in full-on-go mode, don’t meditate, do something a little easier like going for a relaxing walk.
 You can always meditate later.

 Finally, never judge your practice.
 There is no “good” or “bad”.
 You are where you are, and you will progress at whatever rate you progress at.
-Although, admittedly, you will progress a lot faster if you take a few lessons with me online.
+Although, admittedly, you will progress a lot faster if you take a few lessons with me.

 2) Have an open mind and experiment